ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 }
 ```

-Relatively small classes, but think about implementing 3 sets (one each for add, update and delete) for each entity where we have *x* entities.
-That's a lot of repetitive code.
+Relatively small classes, but you need 3 sets (one each for add, update and delete) for each entity.
+That's 3 times *x* entities just for the commands.
 The same principles apply to queries.
-It's obvious why people avoid it!
+A lot of repetition.

 ## A Succinct Implementation

 To build a more succinct implementation we need to accept:

  - The 80/20 rule.
 Not every request can be fulfilled by our standard implementation.
-We need a custom route for these.
+We need a custom approach for these.
  - We need a "compliant" generics based ORM to interface with our data store.
 This implementation uses *Entity Framework*.
- - There's going to be some quite complicated generics implemented.
+ - There's going to be some quite complicated generics implemented in the base classes.

 ## Results

-Before we dive into requests and handlers, we need to define a set of standard results they return: the `TResult` of the request.
-Each is a `struct` containing status information and, if a request, the requested information.
+Before diving into requests and handlers, we need to define a set of standard results they return: the `TResult` of the request.
+Each is a `struct` containing status information and, if a request, the requested data set.
 They're self explanatory.

 ```csharp
 public readonly struct ListProviderResult<TRecord>